-As the only major-party candidate on stage, Molinaro could not wear the Underdog pin he wore to his two-way debate with Andrew Cuomo on CBS last week.
+He was the only major-party candidate on stage, but Molinaro still wore the Underdog pin he wore to his two-way debate with Andrew Cuomo on CBS last week.
 He looked decidedly uncomfortable in the opening minutes of the unusual format, but quickly found his feet when he started talking about running government like a business.
 He came across as a well-meaning, experienced candidate, but was less specific about his policies than any of his opponents.

 His best moment was when he explained how he would not let his daughter intern at the state legislature in Albany because of its culture of rampant sexual misconduct.
 He was passionate and spoke from the heart – qualities lacking from most of his other answers.

 The stilted format of the debate did not generate many electrifying moments, but there were still a handful in the closing statements.

 The League of Women Voters had worked valiantly to get the debate held at all, but streaming views never exceeded 2,000 during the event itself.